National Institute of Technology, Raipur: Central Library

 The Central Library of NIT, Raipur has a collection of more than 1 crore documents consisting of text books, reference books and back volume journals.
 Besides it has subscription to a good numbers of print journals and online resources.
 The library automation program through LibSys7- Library management software is in progress .It caters to the information and documents need of nearly 5000 users consisting of Faculty members, staff, B.Tech/M.Tech/MCA students and research scholars.

 Rankings

-National Institute of Technology, Raipur (NITRR) was ranked 71 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024.
-It was the highest ranked engineering college in Chhattisgarh, with IIT Bhilai being the only other college in the Top 100 (ranked 73).
+National Institute of Technology, Raipur (NITRR) was ranked 86 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2025.
+It is the second highest ranked Engineering college in Chhattisgarh, after IIT Bhilai recently surpassed it (ranked 72) in NIRF 2025 Rankings (Engineering).
+It is also one of the only two Engineering colleges in Chhattisgarh which ranked under 100 in Engineering by the National Institutional Ranking Framework, the other being IIT Bhilai.

 Student life

 Sports

 All the sports activities are managed by students under the guidance of SAS Officer and Faculty In-Charge Sports.
 The prime bodies under sports department are activity center and GYM, which provide avenues for various sports events and indoor and outdoor games.
 Students are also encouraged and facilitated to take part in similar events in other institutions.
 An crucial role is played by Sports department of the institute in facilitating the activities and reaching out to the students.
 GYM is an Institute governed organization that cultivates leadership, encourages students to participate in outdoor activities, and provides facilities for games and sports.
 The members of the staff, monitor activities of Gym and help students in organizing and managing events etc. Sports department provides facilities for outdoor games like Athletics, Cricket, Football, Hockey, Badminton, Basketball, Baseball, Lawn Tennis, Swimming, Gymnastics, Yoga Exercises, and Volleyball etc. Each game is looked after by a captain and sports officer.